Volenti non fit injuria: Other jurisdictions

 The Scots law of delict similarly recognises the principle and defence of volenti non fit injuria.

-US tort law has a similar legal principle known as assumption of risk.
+US tort law has a similar but more complex legal principle known as assumption of risk.
+US law recognizes at least two major overlapping dichotomies between different kinds of assumption of risk (primary v. secondary, express v. implied).

 In Canada, the "volentio" principles applies in much the same way as under English law.
 The leading Canadian cases on point are Dube v.
-Labar, [1986] 1 SCR 649 and Hall v.
-Hebert, [1993] 2 SCR 159.
+Labar and Hall v.
+Hebert.

 Cases

 Trespassers

 The Occupiers' Liability Act 1984 (and in Scotland the Occupiers' Liability (Scotland) Act 1960) requires all owners of property to take reasonable steps to make their premises safe for anyone who enters them, even those who enter as trespassers, if they are aware of a risk on the premises.
 However, the doctrine of volenti has been applied to cases where a trespasser exposed themselves deliberately to risk: